markey/aesthetic-screenshot-extension/README.md

 1. **Click the extension icon** in your toolbar to open the settings popup
 2. **Click "Take Screenshot"** to start area selection
 3. **Click and drag** to select the area you want to capture
-4. The screenshot will be automatically processed and downloaded
+4. The screenshot will be automatically processed, copied to clipboard, and downloaded
 5. Press `Esc` to cancel at any time

 ### Configuring Watermarks